vivektreddy/In-Hospital-Mortality-Predictions-With-Scala-on-MIMIC-III/README.md

 ## Introduction

 This project is a collection of scripts to reproduce a reserach project for [Georgia Tech's Online Masters in Computer Science (OMSCS)](http://www.omscs.gatech.edu/) course [Big Data For Health Infomatics](http://www.omscs.gatech.edu/cse-8803-special-topics-big-data-for-health-informatics).
 The scripts are intended to run in the spark-shell on an [Elastic Map-Reduce(EMR) cluster](https://aws.amazon.com/elasticmapreduce/) hosted in [Amazon Web Services (AWS)](http://aws.amazon.com/) with the [Medical Info-Mart Intensive Care (MIMIC) III data](http://mimic.physionet.org/) hosted in an AWS S3 Bucket.
+"MIMIC-III (**M**edical **I**nformation **M**art for **I**ntensive **C**are III) is a large, freely-available database comprising deidentified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012."
+It includes demographics, vital signs, laboratory tests, medications, clinical notes, and more.

 ## Elastic Map-Reduce on Amazon Web Services